-We’ve put together an easy at-home workout comprised of 15 strength and cardio moves that can be performed in your living room, in less than 30 minutes, making it a great quick at-home workout.
-Together, the workout will tone your weak spots, get your blood flowing and heart pumping, and allow you to supervise (at least in theory) your kids nearby while you’re at it.
+We’ve put together an easy at-home workout comprised of 15 strength and cardio moves that can be performed in your living room, in less than 30 minutes.
+Doing these exercises at home will tone your weak spots, get your blood flowing and heart pumping, and allow you to supervise (at least in theory) your kids nearby while you’re at it.
 String together the following in an order of your choosing and keep at it.

 Sit-Ups.
 Basic, but effective.
 Aim for 20 to start, and work your way up to 50 once you’re a pro.
 Do not tuck your feet under a chair or table for assistance, to get the maximum effect.

 Crunches.
 These bite-sized versions of the whole enchilada isolate smaller, deeper abdominal muscles in their motion.
 Shoot for three sets of 20.

 Bicycles.
 Lie on your back feet in the air, knees bent.
 Place your hands behind your head.
 Begin pumping your legs in the classic bicycle motion, vigorously, for one minute.